Business + Mission

 A space to pursue clarity + understanding with people who have good reasons to disagree

-Click here for upcoming 3Practice Zoom Circles + other 3Practices events
+Upcoming 3Practice Zoom Circles + other events

 Are there unearned privileges that come with waking up white in America?

-— Practice One: I’ll be Unusually Interested in others
+1. I’ll be unusually interested in others

-— Practice Two: I’ll stay in the room with difference
+2. I’ll stay in the room with difference

-— Practice Three: I’ll stop comparing my best with your worst.
+3. I’ll stop comparing my best with your worst.

 This book shows how you can: